-The Aviation High Parents and Citizens Association (which meets the second Monday of each month)
+The Aviation High Parents and Citizens Association (which meets the second Monday of each month) has had on going input into the school's curriculum, facilities, behaviour policies, uniform and school operation.
+Individual parents are encouraged to work with the school's Administration, Heads of

-has had on going input into the school's curriculum, facilities, behaviour policies, uniform and school operation.
-Individual parents are encouraged to work with the school's Administration, Heads of reporting structures and subsequent parent/teacher meetings also assist and encourage parents to be actively involved in their child's education.
+Department, Guidance Officer, Year Coordinators and class room teachers on a regular basis.
+Quarterly reporting structures and subsequent parent/teacher meetings also assist and encourage parents to be actively involved in their child's education.
 Parents are welcome to make appointments to see members of the Administration team and/or HOD's, Guidance Officer, Year Coordinators, and teaching staff to discuss their students' progress and/or welfare.
 Parents are invited to attend special functions and celebrations of learning that occur during the school year.